 - Artistic Merit

-- Robot/arena creativity towards the agricultural theme.
+- Creativity towards the disaster theme.

 - Video editing/production flair.

 - Humour/whimsy (make the Judges laugh, we dare you!
 Keep it clean – this is a family show!
 We’ve had jokes, we’ve had songs, we’ve had poems, we’ve had loud, flashy adverts!)